shahariaazam/dse-share-market-update/README.md

-Note: This library has been upgraded from it's old (legacy) code and made it as a standard library. if you still want to use legacy (OLD) codes, you can find that from [https://github.com/shahariaazam/DSE-Share-Market-Update/tree/old-legacy-codes](https://github.com/shahariaazam/DSE-Share-Market-Update/tree/old-legacy-codes).
+Note: This library has been upgraded from it's old (legacy) code and made it as a standard library. if you still want to use legacy (OLD) codes, you can find that in [old-legacy-codes](https://github.com/shahariaazam/DSE-Share-Market-Update/tree/old-legacy-codes) branch.

+Or you can download OLD codes as `zip`.
+[Click here](https://github.com/shahariaazam/DSE-Share-Market-Update/raw/old-legacy-codes/dse.zip) to download old codes.

 ### Usage